flatiron/blacksmith/README.md

 ### Site Settings

-The settings for a given `blacksmith` site are stored in the `.blacksmith` file located in the root directory of your site.
+The settings for a given `blacksmith` site need to be written in the `.blacksmith` file and located in the root directory of your site:

 ``` js
   {